Southern University Law Center

-According to SULC's 2019 ABA-required disclosures, 43.9% of the Class of 2019 obtained full-time, long-term, bar passage-required employment (i.e. as attorneys) ten months after graduation, excluding solo practitioners.
-SULC is consistently ranked as one of the worst law schools in the United States.

 History

 In 1946, Charles J. Hatfield, III, an African-American veteran of Louisiana, applied to Louisiana State University Law School, the only state school that offered a law degree.
 Although he was academically qualified, he was rejected because of his race, as the state system was segregated.
 Hatfield filed suit against the state for rejecting his application.
 While he did not win in court, the State Board of Education decided to found a law school for African Americans.

 The State Board of Education responded by deciding at its January 10, 1947, meeting to found a law school at Southern University to serve African-American students, to open in September of that year.
 On June 14, 1947, the Board of Liquidation of State Debt appropriated $40,000 for the operation of the school.
 The Southern University Law School was officially opened in September 1947 to provide legal education for African-American students in the state.
 The first dean of the law school was Aguinaldo Alfonso Lenoir, Sr. After 38 years of operation as a School of Law, the Southern University Board of Supervisors re-designated the school as the Southern University Law Center.
 The building that houses the law center is named A.A.
 Lenoir Hall after its first dean.

 From 1972 to 1974, the law school dean was Louis Berry, a civil rights attorney originally from Alexandria, Louisiana.

 Today, the law school is one of only two public law schools in the state.
-Its student body is the most diverse in the state of Louisiana.

 Accreditation

-The Law Center program is presently accredited by the American Bar Association (ABA), the Supreme Court of Louisiana, the Commission on Colleges of the Southern Association of Colleges and Schools.
+The Law Center program is accredited by the American Bar Association (ABA) and the Commission on Colleges of the Southern Association of Colleges and Schools.
 It is approved also by the Veterans Administration for the training of eligible veterans.
-Its 2021 graduates failed to meet the 75% bar examination passage within two years required to maintain ABA accreditation.

 Admissions

-The Southern University Law Center 2018 first year class had an admission rate of 60.71% with 46.09% of admitted students enrolling, enrolled students having an average LSAT score of 145 and average GPA of 2.99.
+The Southern University Law Center 2025 first year class had an admission rate of 56.6% with 43.1 % of admitted students enrolling, enrolled students having an average LSAT score of 147 and average GPA of 3.15.

 Bar examination passage

-In 2023, the overall bar examination passage rate for the law school’s first-time examination takers was 52.94%.
-The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 72.15% for the class of 2021, which is below the 75% passage threshold to maintain ABA accreditation.
+In July 2025, the Louisiana bar examination passage rate for the law school’s first-time examination takers was 75%.
+The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 76% for the class of 2022.